mkrabacher/mock_repo/content.md

-**This is a mock repository.**
+**This is a mock repository representing my Front End work at Leanpath, Inc.**

-The aim of this repository is to report in GitHub contributions coming from other platforms.
+The aim of this repository is to report, in GitHub, my git contributions to the front end repository of online.leanpath.com without releasing any propriatary code.
+Of course all this information could be fabricated so you'll just have to take my word for it.
+Really though, this is just for me because Bitbucket doesn't have a nice easy way to display throughput over time, and I love seeing those greenboxes fill out ;).

 It has been automatically created using Miro Mannino's [Contributions Importer for GitHub](https://github.com/miromannino/contributions-importer-for-github)